mauritssilvis/darts/cli/java-darts-cli/README.md

 It is also possible to run `darts help boards`, `darts boards -h` or `darts boards --help`.

-These commands return the following output:
+These commands return the following (truncated) output:

 ```text
 Print a dartboard.